-Carl is co-founder and Research Director of the Centre for the Analysis of Social Media (CASM) at Demos.
+Carl is the Research Director of the Centre for the Analysis of Social Media (CASM) at Demos.

 He is interested in how social media is changing society and politics, and how it can be used to inform decisions.
 This includes:

 – Social media and the General election